xLightsSequencer/xLights/README.txt

    -- enh (keith)   Enhance schedule api to allow playlists, steps, items, schedules and buttons to be identified by id -- enh (keith)   All multiple model delete on layout tab.
 Only prompt to confirm if sequence is open with effects on that model
-   -- enh (keith)   Add support for xschedule web API using web sockets 2017.6  Feb 27, 2017
+   -- enh (keith)   Add support for xschedule web API using web sockets -- enh (keith)   Let user decide if background playlist should play if nothing else is playing -- enh (billy)   Enhance scheduler web interface.
+More functionality.
+More responsive.
+2017.6  Feb 27, 2017
    -- bug (dkulp)   Fix xScheduler logging on OSX
    -- enh (keith)   Add duration treatments to glediator effect